galenemery/chef-essentials-classroom/README.md

 - Run the command `curl -w "\n" 'https://discovery.etcd.io/new?size=<insert the number of student nodes + 1 here>'` e.g. `curl -w "\n" 'https://discovery.etcd.io/new?size=45'`

+- Paste the output of your curl command into the `disco` variable in `terraform.tfvars`

 - Run the command `terraform apply -parallelism=<total node count>` e.g. `terraform apply -parallelism=45`